xiaopan-de/XML2SCA/README.md

 Info: simulation of 1e-08 SEC complete. (took 0.000914 sec )
 ```

-## 2.4 Tracefile analysis
+## 2.4 Trace file analysis
-A tracefile (VCD or CSV format specified in the XML file) is generated in the folder `PROJECT_NAME/bin` where you simulate the testbench.
+Tracefiles (VCD or CSV format specified in the XML file) for toplevel simulation and each testbench of models are generated in the folder `PROJECT_NAME/bin` where you run the simulation.
 Traces of all in/output ports are saved.
 A list of waveform viewer can be found [here](https://ipfs.io/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Waveform_viewer.html) .

 # Section 3 : SCSCA Project XML file definition and rules
 The project XML specifies the SC/SCA module and project information to the tool XML2SCA.
 It starts with root element `<SCSCA_Project>`.
 Following figure shows the structure of a complete project xml file.
-Detailed explanation can be found below.  *More examples can be found in the `exmaple` folder.*
+Detailed explanation can be found below.  *More examples can be found in the `example` folder.*

 <p><img src="https://4ibutw.dm.files.1drv.com/y4m-ck3Dr9Zyt-lRpmwrbZD6oG6I2rcBFE3N16oAiqRkKxHQSvW62vZamFXqb619aPQfoBTYTePDc0tdcKQJV5bJSWC02QMa9CyqgSNILh_15DIS9HJ5NC7FDCna7KGgFTKiTgZbtDtaABtGBB-UzvVGEQ_aLKTQ9udM7hHQJzAlWByvKasPuD4yDGW7TXIGCbViyVHLmHqMI63_XIuAllqRQ?width=1225&height=1345&cropmode=none"  width ="50%" alt="SCSCA Project XML definition and structure"/>
 </p>